jordanwilking/gists/README.md

   - No limits on how many items could be there (paging and/or virtualization)
   - Inefficient way of removing starred items (localStorage live updates)
   - Don't pass showUser through so many props (context?)
+- Transitions
+  - Between pages
+  - As cards are deleted

 <!-- TRADEOFFS -->